 I am an Assistant Professor at the University of Wisconsin-Madison The Information School, where I lead research at the intersection of Human-Computer Interaction (HCI), Computer-Supported Cooperative Work (CSCW), and social computing.
 My work focuses on designing and analyzing socio-technical systems that enhance collective competence, foster motivation, and integrate diverse perspectives into high-stakes decision-making contexts.
 I hold a multidisciplinary academic foundation that informs my approach to information science:

-My research agenda is broadly centered on two fundamental challenges in modern online collaboration:
+My research agenda is broadly centered on two fundamental challenges in online collaboration:

 I employ an integrated methodology that bridges large-scale computational analysis of digital trace data with qualitative ethnography and community-engaged design.